by Dr. Ken Canfield

 So enjoy it!

 Many of us probably have more time now and more opportunities to invest in our grandchildren than ever before.
-We are living longer, we’re generally healthier, and we’re able to be involved in ways our grandparents were not.
+We are living longer than previous generations, we’re generally healthier, and we’re able to be involved in ways our grandparents were not.

 The question is: How are we investing these precious moments to make a difference in our grandchildren’s lives?
 I hope you, like me, are trying to make the most of every day and every opportunity.